khalid-naami/khalid-naami.github.io/blog/2026-04-17-iron-condor-strategy-delta-neutrality.md

 The hidden risk of the Iron Condor lies in its **Vega** profile.
 Vega measures the position's sensitivity to changes in Implied Volatility (IV).
 An Iron Condor is a negative Vega strategy.
 If implied volatility suddenly spikes (due to an earnings report or macroeconomic shock), the premiums of the options will inflate, temporarily putting the position at a loss even if the price remains stagnant.

-Therefore, academic traders strictly deploy Iron Condors when IV is historically high and expected to contract (Mean Reversion of Volatility).
+Therefore, academic traders strictly deploy Iron Condors when IV is historically high and expected to contract (<a href="/blog/modern-market-strategies-mastering-mean-reversion" target="_blank">Mean Reversion</a> of Volatility).

 ![Iron Condor Volatility Structure](/img/iron_condor.webp)